Pescatore University Mobile Lab is Now Finished

 Perforated vinyl on the windows, coupled with a paucity of the usual external RV utlity fixtures, will accomplish this goal.
 Easy to see out of the van from the inside, but impossible to see into the van from the outside.

 Professional graphics will improve upon my simple PowerPoint rendition, but here is the essence:

-You will have noticed that there is no roof AC and are no roof vents.
+You will have noticed that there is no roof AC and there are no roof vents.
 In fact, there are no roof perforations at all.
 Air handling has been interiorized using split-system technology.

 Awnings are another RV giveaway.
 Plus, awnings are sunshades but that shade is fixed, meaning that much of the day they provide no useful shade whatsoever.
 However, portable sunshades are.....portable!
 One can easily move portables and obtain shade where ever and when ever it is wanted.

 Here are 2 kinds of sunshades to carry, each with it's own advantages.
 A common advantage is that both can be erected in less than 1 minute, and either one can be relocated in about 1 minute.